IRA charitable rollover

 - The donor does not receive any goods or services in return for the rollover gift in order to qualify for tax-free treatment.

-Contact Jay Wielenga, vice president of advancement, if you have any questions or would like assistance.
+Contact Corky Koerselman, director of gift planning, if you have any questions or would like assistance.